 - It is estimated that 9.6% of men and 18% of women aged ≥ 60 years have symptomatic osteoarthritis.
 After diabetes and dementia, it is the most rapidly rising condition associated with disability worldwide (2).

-Neck pain, back pain, and osteoarthritis frequently occur with chronic conditions such as cardiovascular disease, cancer, diabetes, chronic respiratory disease, and obesity.
-Which brings up the question:
+Neck pain, back pain, and osteoarthritis frequently occur alongside chronic conditions such as cardiovascular disease, cancer, diabetes, chronic respiratory disease, and obesity, raising the question:

-Do musculoskeletal conditions increases the chance of chronic disease?
+Do musculoskeletal conditions increase the chance of chronic disease?

-The authors chose to evaluate only longitudinal cohort studies (which collect data for the same subjects repeatedly over a period of time) to specifically assess whether having one of the above musculoskeletal conditions makes it more likely to be diagnosed with a chronic disease.
+The authors chose to evaluate only longitudinal cohort studies (which collect data for the same subjects repeatedly over a period of time) to specifically assess whether having one of the above musculoskeletal conditions makes a person more likely to be diagnosed with a chronic disease.

 Literature search on electronic databases yielded 13 cohort studies involving a total of 3,086,612 people (most older than 50).
 Meta-analysis (a statistical analysis that combines the results from related studies) was performed over 10 studies where osteoarthritis (n = 8) and back pain (n = 2) were the exposure and cardiovascular disease (n = 8), cancer (n = 1) and diabetes (n = 1) were the outcomes.